openpolitics/manifesto/infrastructure.md

 ### Community Interest Companies

 In order to ensure that essential infrastructure is run in the interests of wider society, any organisation performing a function that is essential to the UK's infrastructure (a National Infrastructure Organisation or NIO) will be required to be a [Community Interest Company](https://en.wikipedia.org/wiki/Community_interest_company) operated for the benefit of the British public.
-This has a few benefits;
+This has a few benefits:
 * Organisations are subject to the [community interest test](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/211744/13-781-community-interest-companies-guidance-chapter-4-creating-a-cic.pdf), requiring them to ensure their activities benefit their community (the British public)
 * Profits must be reinvested, ensuring surpluses go towards service improvement
 * Dividends are still acceptable, allowing for existing or new shareholders to maintain their stake and reap financial rewards for investing in the furtherance of the public benefit aims of the organisation

-In addition to the public interest test, an additional burden will be placed upon NIOs;
+In addition to the public interest test, an additional burden will be placed upon NIOs:
 * All staff must receive at least a living wage
 * The highest pay must not exceed 5 times the national average wage
 * Full financial accounts must be published openly, with no charge for access